-In addition, as the country is a member of the World Trade Organization and is an associate member of MERCOSUR, trade in the country has significantly bolstered in recent years – particularly when you consider the double taxation avoidance agreements in place with countries such as the United Kingdom, Germany, and several South American countries.
+Bolivia is a member of the World Trade Organization and an associate member of MERCOSUR.
+Trade in the country has significantly bolstered in recent years, thanks to the double taxation avoidance agreements established with countries such as the United Kingdom, Germany, and several South American countries.

-Whilst the most common legal entity in Bolivia for investors is the limited liability company, there are several entity types to consider when incorporating, each offering unique benefits.
+To register a company in Bolivia you must decide which legal entity best suits your business needs and goals.
+Although the most common legal entity in Bolivia for investors is the limited liability company, there are several types of entities to consider when incorporating, each of which offers unique benefits.